Top 10 Misconceptions about Enlightenment

 Enlightenment, Satori, Moksha, Nirvana... many names for the one non-describable state of reality.
 If there's one thing we consistently find across human history is humanity's attempt to transcend the mundane state of being.
 A desperate search for purpose and an undeniable sense of emptiness leading to the pursuit of happiness.

-I’ve been seeking after this illusive state of being for over twenty-five years now.
-Practicing literally every religion and spiritual tradition known (and unknown) to man.
-I’ve studied numerous scriptures, met more teachers and gurus than I can possibly count.
-I’ve been teaching non-dual consciousness for over ten years now, leading hundreds of classes, workshops and retreats.
+I've been seeking after this illusive state of being for now over three decades, practicing literally every religion and spiritual tradition known (and unknown) to man.
+I've studied numerous scriptures, met more teachers and gurus than I can possibly count.
+I've been teaching about consciousness for over twenty years now, leading hundreds of classes, workshops and retreats.
 After teaching for a couple of years, it became apparent that most spiritual seekers look for something that has nothing to do with enlightenment.
 The common thread seems to be an attempt to escape life or a struggle to capture divinity in a box for personal or material gains.
 Anything to avoid pain and gain pleasure.
 A futile attempt to transcend and escape the human condition and attain a divine, unearthly state of being.

 Here are a few of the most common misconceptions I've encountered while walking my own journey.

 #1 – Enlightenment is a state or a destination you can reach, attain and achieve.